 On the study informed consent form, in addition to completing signature requirements as described above, the participant must indicate on the form whether they agree to storage and future testing of biological specimens.
-The participant may decline any of these options and still enroll in MTN-028.
+The participant may decline this option and still enroll in MTN-026.

 The DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials lists detailed requirements and suggestions for documenting the informed consent process.
 All requirements listed in the DAIDS policy must be met.
-In order to also meet some of the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet similar to the sample included on the MTN-028 webpage under Study Implementation Materials.
-Sites choosing to use a coversheet should list the coversheet as a source document in their SOPs for source documentation for MTN-028 and should use the coversheet consistently to document all informed consent processes with all participants.
-The first half of the coversheet (items up to and including "Start time of informed consent discussion:") should be completed at the start of the IC session.
+In order to also meet some of the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet similar to the sample included on the MTN-026 webpage under Study Implementation Materials.
+Sites choosing to use a coversheet should list the coversheet as a source document in their SOPs for source documentation for MTN-026 and should use the coversheet consistently to document all informed consent processes with all participants.
+The first half of the coversheet (items up to and including "Start time of informed consent discussion") should be completed at the start of the IC session.
 The remainder should be completed at the end of the informed consent session.
-If a site chooses not to utilize the Informed Consent Coversheet, all elements of each informed consent process must be documented in detail in a signed and dated chart note per site SOP.
+If a site chooses not to utilize the Informed Consent Coversheet, all elements of the informed consent process must be documented in a comprehensive signed and dated chart note and/or the process must be outlined, in detail, in a SOP.
+Sites utilizing this option should ensure that the person obtaining the informed consent documents in the patient's chart that the informed consent was obtained per SOP.